opeyemiajibola/ieeeukiyp.github.io/_posts/2017-09-11-from-engineer-to-entrepreneur.md

 ---
-title: "From Engineer to Entrepreneur - Event Report"
+title: '2017 - From Engineer to Entrepreneur - Dublin'
 date: 2017-09-11T23:34:30+01:00
 categories:
   - previous-events
 tags:
   - Dublin
 sidebar:
-  nav: "home_sidebar"
+  nav: 'home_sidebar'
 ---
-by Koushik Kumar Nundy

 On September 11, 2017, a talk, titled \"From Engineer to Entrepreneur\" was organised by the Dublin chapter of **Founder Institute** and the UK